-Opened in July 2007, !Xaus Lodge, owned by the Khomani San (Bushmen) and Mier communities, is the first fully catered luxury lodge located in the heart of the Kgalagadi Transfrontier Park.
+Owned by the Khomani San (Bushmen) and Mier communities, !Xaus Lodge is the first fully catered luxury lodge located in the heart of the Kgalagadi Transfrontier Park.
 This 3,9 million hectare transfrontier peace park transcends the border between the Northern Cape Province of South Africa and Botswana and is one of the last pristine conservation areas on earth.
-The vision behind its creation, which was facilitated by the Peace Parks Foundation, has ensured in perpetuity a natural animal migration route to the north-east and an environment in which man and animal can peacefully co-exist.

 !Xaus Lodge, a 24 bed thatched luxury lodge has been crafted to blend into the landscape of this remote wilderness area.
 Situated on the red dunes of the Kalahari it overlooks an enormous salt pan where, from the privacy of the deck of your own chalet, you can observe the animals drinking at the waterhole below.

 !Xaus Lodge offers visitors an opportunity to experience the scenic unspoilt splendour and the remoteness of the vast and arid Kalahari wilderness; to be drawn into the fascinating rituals, traditions and historical cultures of the Bushmen, the remarkable “first people” of southern Africa; and at the same time enjoy the comforts of a luxury lodge that captures the essence of the Kalahari.